KFActs: The KFA, Research, & Scholarly Activity. Part I: Funding

-Based on information from 2016-present, approximately $350 000 to $400 000 is available each year to fund the Faculty Professional Development Fund.
+Based on information from 2016-2020, approximately $350 000 to $400 000 has been available each year to fund the Faculty Professional Development Fund.
 The fund, also known as the “.6 fund,” is “set at point six of one percent (.6%) of regular and non-regular faculty salary for the institution based on the nominal roll as of January 1 of the previous fiscal year.”

 All faculty members are eligible to apply for this funding, with applications accepted 3 times per year: February 1, June 1, and October 1.
 The online application and further information can be found at https://www.kpu.ca/research/internal-funding-opportunities/06-faculty-pd-fund as well as in Article 16.05 of the Collective Agreement.

 The Faculty Professional Development Fund (the “.6 fund”) was successfully negotiated in the 2004-2007 round of bargaining as Letter of Understanding #12 and brought into the main body of the agreement in the 2010-2012 Collective Agreement.

 Since 2004, the purpose of this fund has been to maintain and develop “faculty members’ professional competence and effectiveness” while assisting faculty to “remain current and active in their discipline and program.”
 One of the explicit examples provided in the agreement is “[l]eave from teaching for Research and/or Scholarship.”
 In other words, scholarly activity and research are included under the umbrella of professional development insofar as they help faculty remain current and active in their area.